-SHLAA site assessment consultation To gain information from site promoters on their sites deliverability and viability.
-20/07/2020 to 03/08/2020 SHLAA site assessment deliverability check phone call and email A reminder email was sent to Agents/ developers on sites with large outline permissions where there is a greater burden of proof on deliverability needed as per NPPF paragraphs 67 and 73.
-31/07/2020 to 10/08/2020 Document published Site promoters informed that the document with the final site and deliverability assessments was published.
-08/2020
+SHLAA site assessment deliverability check phone call and email A reminder email was sent to Agents/ developers on sites with large outline permissions where there is a greater burden of proof on deliverability needed as per NPPF paragraphs 67 and 73.
+25/06/2021 to 31/08/2021 Document published Site promoters informed that the document with the final site and deliverability assessments was published.
+09/2021